maryamjami24/ai-studymate/README.md

 AI StudyMate is an AI-powered learning assistant that helps students study smarter using Artificial Intelligence.

+## 🎯 Problem & Solution

+Many students face difficulties in understanding lengthy notes, preparing for exams, creating quizzes, and organizing their study routine.

+AI StudyMate solves this problem by providing an AI-powered learning assistant that helps students summarize notes, generate quizzes, practice viva questions, and plan their studies.

+## 👥 Target Users

+AI StudyMate is designed for:

+- University students
+- School and college students
+- Learners preparing for exams

 ## 🚀 Features

 - 🤖 AI Chat Assistant